 Oh and the survey?
 I cant get past a pop up asking me to “Log In” even though I see nowhere to log in to nor do I know what I am being asked to Log in to.
 And I cant back out of it, I had to close the page and come back in to the Community again.
 I am on an iPad.

 It is a google survey.
 You need to log in using a google account.
 Any I would assume.

 @AE_Collector : It will take you to a Google login.
 Telus has moved a bunch of services over to Google unfortunately.

 Shaw probably will be soon as well.
 They will be migrating their shaw.ca mail service to something else just as Telus did migrating to gmail.
 Not sure if they have chosen who they (Shaw) will use yet though.

-* I am happy to help, but I am not a MOD please do not include any personal info in a message to me.
-Click the in the bottom right to create a trouble ticket *
+* I am happy to help, but I am not a Customer Support Agent please do not include any personal info in a message to me.
+Click HERE to create a trouble ticket through SIMon the Chatbot *